How To Avoid Breaking Up Because Of Money

-Ugh, Valentine's Day.
-Today can be rough for all manner of reasons: Maybe you're single and you wish you weren't.
-Maybe you're separated from your partner.
-Maybe you're getting over a breakup.
-Maybe you're stressed about how to celebrate without spending a ridiculous amount of money.
-Maybe you just plain hate chocolate.
-There are plenty of reasons to roll your eyes at this largely commercial holiday.

-But hey, if you adore Valentine's Day, more power to you.
+We at R29 are fans of just about every relationship status out there — provided it's a healthy one.
 If you're single and loving it, awesome.
-In a happy relationship and everything's hunky-dory?
+Dedicated to ethical non-monogamy?
+Love it.
+In a happy couple and everything's hunky-dory?
 Great!
-You and your sweetie are sure to be together forever — just as long as you've had many serious conversations about your finances, that is.
+You and your sweetie are sure to be together for the long haul — just as long as you've had many serious conversations about your finances, that is.

 What's that?
 You guys haven't talked about money yet?
 Well, this is awkward.